 - Goal setting: Goals can be an empowering method of measuring trader growth and play an important role in building confidence.
 Setting realistic periodic goals based on performance and outcome is essential to accurately measuring the relative success of a trading operation.

 - Developing trading rules: A set of clear-cut, probability-based trading rules is an important part of defining the dialogue between trader and market.
-For instance, rules governing trade entry and exit, time of day in which to trade and length of trading session give the marketplace defined limits.
+For instance, rules governing trade entry and exit, time of day in which to trade and length of the trading session give the marketplace defined limits.
 During volatile periods, a detailed set of trading rules can serve as a point of reference and provide much-needed context to the chaos.

 - Implementing a money-management strategy: As stated earlier, money management is a key aspect of profitability.
 A comprehensive money-management strategy relates risk to reward and clearly defines the exact cost of a losing trade and the gain of a winning trade.
 Proper money management reduces the anxiety surrounding the currency transfer involved in a given trade and puts the financial impact in perspective.

-Goal setting is instrumental to fostering a positive, confident mental attitude in addition to providing a measuring stick for trader development.
+Goal setting is instrumental in fostering a positive, confident mental attitude in addition to providing a measuring stick for trader development.
 A rule-driven trading plan eliminates euphoria, as the rules govern all interactions with the marketplace, including both profitable and losing trades.
 Through the implementation of a comprehensive money-management strategy, anxieties related to capital loss are greatly reduced.

 In order to successfully avoid the many pitfalls presented by active trading, ample time and effort must be given to the honest assessment of one’s emotional and psychological state of being.
-Achieving a state of mind that fosters successful trading is a full-time endeavour and a discipline all of its own.
+Achieving a state of mind that fosters successful trading is a full-time endeavor and a discipline all of its own.
 The development of a comprehensive trading plan and the ability to execute that plan without any hesitation or bias is a key aspect of trying to achieve long-term profitability.